 The food system in our society has been co-opted by a profit-motivated industry that has purposely made processed food addictive (Read Salt, Sugar, Fat: How the Food Giants Hooked Us by Michael Moss) and cheap.
 School food has gotten a bad rap, but it’s no worse, and in many cases, it is better than what children may be eating outside of school.
 Despite regulations intended to make school food healthier, the offerings at many schools still mimic processed fast food (with lower calories, sodium, and fat) and since juice can count as a fruit many children are not eating fruits or vegetables at school… or at home.

-- One out of three children and seven out of ten adults are overweight or obese.
+- 40% of children and teens and 74% of adults are overweight or obese.

 - 50% of children between the ages of 2 – 15 already have fatty streaks in their arteries, literally early-stage heart disease.

 - 7% of children and teens and 11% of adults have high cholesterol.

 - Children as young as 8 years old being prescribed cholesterol and blood pressure-lowering drugs.

 - Nearly 4% of teens and 45% of adults have high blood pressure.